It’s so easy to make a DIY rolling pin for your next kitchen masterpiece or everyday cooking – you can even customize it!

 If you notice in the picture below, I pressed some areas a little harder than needed.

-Then make the cut.
 Continue this around the whole dowel until you have 8 cuts (you could do more or less).

-After cutting go back to step 2 and complete all the steps to finish the rolling pin.
+After cutting, go back to step 2 and complete all the steps to finish the rolling pin.

 And that’s how to make a simple but sturdy rolling pin for less than $10 each.
 What do you think?